Delissea rhytidosperma

 Despite these seeming challenges, we still encourage you to grow one or more of these beautiful plants once you feel you have the experience and dedication to "put in the work."
 This large group of Hawaiian bellflowers is found nowhere else in the world, and, without exception, all of them are incredibly beautiful, with some being truly spectacular!

-Given the above caution, Delissea rhytidosperma is one of the easiest of the Hawaiian lobelioids to grow and maintain.
+Given the above caution, Delissea rhytidosperma is still one of the easiest of the Hawaiian lobelioids to grow and maintain.
 Use it as an accent planting or in clusters in semi-shady locations.
 It does well at low elevations in the ground or in a container, provided the site or pot has good drainage. ʻOha grows best in partially sunlit sites and organic or cinder-rich soils or media.
-Keep the soil or media anywhere from moist to moderately wet. ʻOha is intolerant of salt spray, and its stem(s) can snap in strong winds.
-While it is okay to remove dead leaves, spent flowers, or fruit, avoid pruning any of its stem(s).
+Keep the soil or media anywhere from moist to moderately wet. ʻOha is intolerant of salt spray, and its stems can snap in strong winds.
+While it is okay to remove dead leaves, spent flowers, or fruit, avoid pruning any of its stems.

-Though I (Eickhoff) have had excellent success with growing them outdoors, ʻoha may be grown indoors "and one can argue, maybe easier to keep inside than outside" (Koebele).
+Though I (Eickhoff) have had excellent success with growing it outdoors, ʻoha may be grown indoors, "and one can argue, maybe easier to keep inside than outside" (Koebele).
 Place ʻoha near a window to provide it with bright but filtered light or full-morning sun, or keep it under full-spectrum lamps (LEDs work well).
 Keep the potting media moist, and drench fertilize (with a standard organic or inorganic fertilizer) once a month or apply a slow-release balanced fertilizer every six months.
 Though the plant will escape most pests indoors, keep a close lookout for spider mites.

 Pests and Diseases